List of Septimus Heap characters: Silas and Sarah Heap

 Sarah is the mother of the Heap household.
-She has the witch-like blue eyes and fair curly hair of the Heap family.
+She has the green wizard eyes and fair curly hair of the Heap family.
 She studied with the Physik woman, Galen, about Magykal herbs and plants and it was there that Silas Heap met her while getting lost in the forest one day.
 Sarah, though she is loving and caring in nature, is somewhat forgetful and sometimes more concerned about other things rather than the well-being of her dear ones.
 Sarah has learned Physik and can also do some Magyk.
 Like Silas she is on good terms generally with everybody, except Marcia.

 Critics were surprised by Sage's portrayal of Silas and Sarah as they show least concern for the welfare of their children.
 The critics have written about situations where the characters' lack of affection is more pronounced:- like when Jenna was kidnapped and they are convinced that Simon cannot kidnap her or when Septimus is sent back in Time.